 - The violation was inadvertent and not deliberate.

-The person has not been found in any prior FAA enforcement action to have committed a violation of the Federal Aviation Act or of any regulation promulgated under the Act for a period of five (5) years prior to the date of the occurrence; and
+- The person has not been found in any prior FAA enforcement action to have committed a violation of the Federal Aviation Act or of any regulation promulgated under the Act for a period of 5 years prior to the date of the occurrence; and

-The person proves that, within ten (10) days after the violation, that person completed and delivered and mailed a written report of the incident or occurrence to NASA under ASRP (FAA Advisory Circular No. 00-46C, 2-4-85).
+- The person proves that, within 10 days after the violation, that person completed and delivered and mailed a written report of the incident or occurrence to NASA under ASRP (FAA Advisory Circular No. 00-46C, 2-4-85).

 While the NASA program provides some limited protection, it is more applicable to pilots and dispatchers than mechanics.
 The primary reason for this is that most certificate actions or civil penalty actions against mechanics involve inadvertent failure to comply with the maintenance manual with respect to routine repairs or piecework.
 In many instances the mechanic will not realize he has made a mistake and may not become aware of it until many months after the work is completed and the problem is reported by a pilot or another mechanic.
 Under this circumstance, the NASA program provides no protection.

-The most skilled, experienced airline worker, whether he or she is an Aircraft Mechanic, Flight Dispatcher or Pilot, is open to investigation by the Federal Aviation Administration at any time for a wide variety of alleged violations.
+The most skilled, experienced airline worker, whether he or she is an Aircraft Mechanic, Flight Dispatcher or Pilot, is open to investigation by the FAA at any time for a wide variety of alleged violations.

 TWU is prepared to defend our members to the fullest, including providing an attorney at the International Union's expense.